feldera/feldera/docs/sql/json.md

 is a natural conversion from the runtime type to `T`, the original value is returned.
 Otherwise the `CAST` returns `NULL`.

+A value of type `VARIANT` that stores a `MAP` can be converted to a user-defined type.
+Each name of a field of the user-defined type is used as to index into the map.

 :::note

 Remember that the `DECIMAL` type specified without precision is the